 The Central Subway is the second phase of the Third Street Light Rail line, which opened in 2007.
-The Central Subway will extend this line northward from its current terminus at 4th and King Streets to a surface station south of Bryant Street and go underground at a portal under US 101.
-From there it will continue north to stations at Moscone Center, Union Square – where it will provide passenger connections to the Powell Street Station and BART—and at Chinatown, where the line will terminate.
+The Central Subway will extend this line northward from its current terminus at 4th and King Streets to a surface station south of Bryant Street and go underground at a portal under I-80.
+From there it will continue north to stations at Moscone Center, Union Square – where it will provide passenger connections to the existing Powell Street BART and Muni Station – and at Chinatown, where the line will terminate.
 The Central Subway is expected to carry nearly 73,000 passengers a day, making it the second most utilized rail project in the Federal New Starts Program.
 On March 30, 2010 the Transportation Authority Board adopted a Baseline Budget, Schedule and Funding Plan for the project.
 Revenue service is scheduled for late 2018.

 Final Design was completed in October 2012.
 It was delivered under three contracts: DP1-Tunnels, DP2-Stations, and DP3-Systems.
 The project is being delivered in four construction packages, all of which have been awarded: Utility Relocation 1, Utility Relocation 2, Tunnels, and Stations and Systems.
-Both utility relocation contracts have been completed, the Tunnels contract is substantially complete and in the closeout phase, and work is underway on the Tunnels contract and the Stations and Systems.
+Both utility relocation contracts have been completed, the Tunnels contract is substantially complete and in the closeout phase, and work is underway on the Stations and Systems contract.

 The Tunnels contract was awarded in June 2011, to the Joint Venture of Barnard/Impregilo/Healy.
-The $233.9 million contract consists of 1.5 miles of twin-bore tunnels underneath Fourth Street and Stockton Street, from I-80 to North Beach.
+The $233.9 million contract consisted of 1.5 miles of twin-bore tunnels underneath Fourth Street and Stockton Street, from I-80 to North Beach.
 Its major components include tunnel boring machine (TBM) procurement, construction of the TBM launch box and cross passages, construction of extraction shaft and portal, and headwalls for the Union Square and Moscone stations, among other elements.
 The contractor procured the TBMs from The Robbins Company, headquartered in Solon, Ohio.
 The Stations and Systems contract was awarded in May 2013 to Tutor Perini Corporation.
 The contract consists primarily of the four stations and their associated systems, including heating, ventilating, and air conditioning (HVAC), vertical transportation, and lighting.
 Other associated components include a connection between the existing Powell Street station and the new Union Square station, and installation of fare collection equipment at all new stations.